Fortnite Creative

 Fortnite Creative is a sandbox game, developed and published by Epic Games, part of the video game Fortnite.
-It was released on December 6, 2018 for Microsoft Windows, macOS, PlayStation 4, Xbox One, iOS, Nintendo Switch, and Android.
+It was released on December 6, 2018, for Android, iOS, macOS, Nintendo Switch, PlayStation 4, Windows, and Xbox One, in November 2020 for PlayStation 5 and Xbox Series X/S, and on June 6, 2025 for Nintendo Switch 2.

 Gameplay

 In the Fortnite meta-game, players can create structures on a private island and share them with up to 100 players (including the owner) for various multiplayer game modes with customizable rules.

 Players can place, copy and paste, move and erase objects, including ground tiles, items, and game buildings.
 There are limits to the amount of structures on an island.
 Players place objects from a palette with items of their choosing.
 They can also choose to build from predetermined structures like buildings.

-Fortnite Creative loads into a hub island from which other islands can be accessed (used to be able to but not anymore in the recent most update now), most prominently those deemed popular by Epic Games and in the community.
+Fortnite Creative loads into a hub island from which other islands can be accessed, most prominently those deemed popular by Epic Games and in the community.
 Players have the option to play custom games where they can practice their skills, compete against friends, or play minigames.
 Each player can have up to four private islands that they can build on.
 In the game, players can walk, jump and fly.
 Players edit the world using a mobile phone that their character holds in the hand.
-Afte a minigame is played, the island is reset to its previous state before the game started.
+After a minigame is played, the island is reset to its previous state before the game started.